Peaches and Nectarines, members of the Prunus genus and the Rose family, are related

-flesh is yellow or whitish, slightly aromatic.
-Large, oval, red-brown
+the flesh is yellow or whitish, and slightly aromatic.
+The large, oval, red-brown seed is surrounded by

 on whether the flesh clings to the seed husk.

-fruit has reached full color, is soft and yielding, and has strong
+ripe when they have reached full color, are soft and yielding, and have a strong fruity fragrance.

 that is more pest and disease resistant.